scalyr/logstash-output-scalyr/README.md

 ## Options

-- The Scalyr API write token.
+- The Scalyr API write token, these are available at https://www.scalyr.com/keys.
 This is the only compulsory configuration field required for proper upload

 `config :api_write_token, :validate => :string, :required => true`

 ---

-- If your Scalyr backend is located in other geographies (such as Europe), you may need to modify this
+- If your Scalyr backend is located in other geographies (such as Europe which would use `https://agent.eu.scalyr.com/`), you may need to modify this

 `config :scalyr_server, :validate => :string, :default => "https://agent.scalyr.com/"`